 Now you are ready to buy Peridot!
 If you don’t have a Peridot shop nearby, try online shopping.
 For most people, it is the easiest and most convenient way to buy Peridot jewelry.

-How Much is August Birthstone Worth?
+How Much Does an August Birthstone Cost?

 The price per carat varies a lot when it comes to Peridot.